maciejpedzich/website/content/blog/hello-again-world.md

 ### September so far

-My request to switch modes got accepted, although it's effective from the semester following the upconming one, which I find rather disappointing.
-I'm also in the middle of rebuilding this website, with the release of this post serving as a _soft launch_ of sorts.

-I've also decided to dust off [my Bluesky account](https://bsky.app/profile/maciejpedzi.ch), do an internal restructuring of my homelab (architectural breakdown coming up soon), and last but not least - start therapy to work on myself, plus handle any future autistic burnout more gracefully instead of spiralling into depression.
+My request to switch modes got accepted by the dean, so I'm really looking forward to starting this new chapter.
+I've also decided to dust off [my Bluesky account](https://bsky.app/profile/maciejpedzi.ch), do an internal restructuring of my homelab (dedicated blog post coming soon), and last but not least - start attending individual therapy sessions.

 ## Q4 2025 and beyond - expressing myself more